 I am from California, therefore I am on Pacific Coast Time (UTC).
 How will I be able to tune into online lectures?

-Course content is available via Blackboard online to facilitate information sharing outside the constraints of time and place among the cohort of students.
+Course content is available via Brightspace online to facilitate information sharing outside the constraints of time and place among the cohort of students.
 This method of teaching design makes it accessible to students, international audiences, and mid-career professionals.

 We hope you find this information helpful.
 If you can’t find the answer you are looking for, do not hesitate to contact the Agroecology and Livelihoods Collaborative Team at firstname.lastname@example.org.